rsbondi/nodes-debug/README.md

 # Disclaimer
 This is meant as a development tool and suggested to use on testnet or regtest, use on mainnet at your own risk.

+#WIP

+refactoring is taking place on the `refactor-compile` branch of this repository to allow for multiple node types, currently btcd, help with testing would be appreciated

 ---

 This project was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue) using [vue-cli](https://github.com/vuejs/vue-cli).
 Documentation about the original structure can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).